 “Surfer’s ear” is a bony growth inside the ear canal.
 The new bone growth occurs along the part of the ear canal leading to the eardrum.
 It can occur in one or both ears.
 As the exostosis develops, it can cause hearing loss.

 The cause is not certain, but irritation of the bone by water and wind may facilitate the abnormal growth.
-Surfer’s ear is more serious if you’re a surfer or a sailor.
-Learn how to get water out of your ear if you’re a surfer or swimmer.
+Surfer’s ear is

 The formal name for surfer’s ear is exostosis of the external auditory canal.